rems-project/cn-tutorial/docs/getting-started/tutorials/verif-numeric.md

 Let’s apply what we know so far to another simple arithmetic example.

 The function `doubled`, shown below, takes an int `n`, defines `a` as `n` incremented, `b` as `n` decremented, and returns the sum of the two.

-{{ todo("BCP: Is it important to number the slf examples?
-If so, we should do it consistently, but IMO it is not.
-Better to rename them without numbers. ") }}

 ```c title="exercises/slf1_basic_example_let.signed.c"
 --8<--